-The trick to credit card management, is to use them as you would your debit card.
+The trick to credit card management is to use them as you would your debit card.
 Make a purchase, but remember that the bill will become due soon.
-Will you be able pay it?
+Will you be able to pay for it?
 Don’t fall into the minimum payment trap!
 Interest rates are high!

 Other best practices such as using a percentage of your credit limit to maintain a high credit score are unique to geographic locations, but for the most part, you should never be spending more than you can afford to pay back.
 Period.

 You May Also Like: Good Money Habits to Teach Kids